-You may have encountered social media posts by now along the lines of “why is washing hands a new thing”?
-While the fact is that hand washing is a fundamental and highly effective hygiene measure that has been advised during countless past disease outbreaks, the truth is that many people still don’t wash their hands often enough or well enough to protect themselves or others from infections, including the coronavirus circulating around the U.S. and the globe.
+You’ve seen your share of social media posts questioning, “why is washing hands a new thing?”
+While the fact is that hand washing is a fundamental and highly effective hygiene measure that has been advised during countless past disease outbreaks, the truth is that many people still don’t wash their hands often enough or well enough to protect themselves or others from infections, including COVID-19.

-That makes “basic” handwashing important, and here is a reminder of how and when to do it.
+Here is a reminder of how and when to wash your hands.
 If you have an underlying health issue or chronic illness that increases your risk for coronavirus complications, share this with your loved ones to make sure they are taking the steps to help keep themselves — and you — safe.

 When to Wash Your Hands